chengzhuzhang94/Local-Signal-Detection/README.md

 ## Beijing Housing Price Application

-The main code script is `github_BJ_ver_2.m` which contains fitting for cross-validation part.
+The main code script is `github_BJ_ver_2.m` which contains fitting for cross-validation part, district-wise linear regression, and visualization of triangulation and estimated varying coefficients.
 The scatterplot and summary table of 5-fold cross-validation are generated in this script.
-Furthermore, we included another file `github_BJ_explore.m` which contains the early stage exploration we made about the Beijing housing price dataset.
-It includes exploration of the raw dataset and the fitting results from standardized dataset and district-specific linear regression.
-But this script does not lead any results in main paper directly.
-You can skip it if you only want to reproduce paper results.

 # Helper function list